What is Night Shift mode on Mac?

 - To switch it off, activate Siri again and say “Turn off Night Shift.”

 Night Shift works with external displays if your Mac is connected to one (or more).
-However, it doesn’t work with projectors or televisions.
+However, it doesn’t work with projectors or TVs.

 Night Shift stuck?
 Here’s how to fix it

-Occasionally, usually when a Mac goes to sleep while it’s on, Night Shift can become stuck in the “on” setting.
-When this happens, turning it off then on then off again doesn’t seem to have much effect.
+Occasionally, when a Mac goes to sleep while it’s on, Night Shift can become stuck in the “on” setting.
+When this happens, turning it off, then on, and then off again doesn’t seem to have much effect.
 There is a solution, though.